Multi-bed rooms at HSE-run care home had ‘significant impact’ on virus outbreak

 As a result of the reduction, bedrooms that previously accommodated five, six and seven residents now had a maximum of four, though the spare beds were not removed from the rooms.

-Management were unable to clarify whether this was a permanent or temporary arrangement.
+Management was unable to clarify if this was a permanent or temporary arrangement.

-Hiqa found that there was still insufficient space for residents to sit at their besides due to the proximity of the beds to each other which mean they found it difficult to “personalise their space.”
+Hiqa found there was still insufficient space for residents to sit at their bed sides due to the proximity of the beds to each other which mean they found it difficult to “personalise their space”.

 During the two-day inspection, most residents were seen to spend a significant time in their bedrooms and residents had only recently commenced leaving their rooms after the outbreak.